1987 Southland Conference men's basketball tournament

 The Bulldogs received a bid to the 1987 NCAA Tournament as No. 14 seed in the Midwest region.
-They were the only Southland member invited to the tournament.
+They were the only Southland member invited to the NCAA tournament.
+Conference tournament runner-up Arkansas State received an invitation to the 1987 NIT Tournament.

 Format

 Six of seven of the conference's members participated in the tournament field.
 They were seeded based on regular season conference records, with the top two seeds earning byes into the semifinal round. did not participate.
 The other four teams began play in the quarterfinal round.

 First round games were played at the home court of the higher-seeded team.
 All remaining games were played at the Thomas Assembly Center in Ruston, Louisiana.